Performance Breakdown

 The Shark Vertex Pro Powered Lift-Away is a compelling option given its current pricing.

-I’d recommend it over the Shark Vertex Pro cordless since there isn’t much variance in cleaning performance for several reasons.
+I’d recommend it over the Shark Vertex Pro cordless for several reasons, as there isn’t much variance in cleaning performance.

 First, it has a large dustbin capacity and better ergonomics because of its weight distribution, similar to an upright vacuum.